OpenSourceEBike/OpenSourceEBike.github.io/remote/alt/build_remote.md

 Solder all connections to the nrf52840 board: <br> ![](remote_wired.jpg)<br>

- **Flash firmware on the nrf52840 board** using the wired connections - see the page: [How to Flash the Wireless Remote and Motor Controller Firmware](../../firmware.md)

 Snap the top remote cover on the bottom case: <br>
 ![](remote_box_on.jpg)<br>